Medical Scribe for Practicing

 Q: What should I look for in choosing the best program for myself?

-If you are going to invest money, time and effort in a medical scribe course, do your homework.
+If you are going to invest money, time, and effort in a medical scribe course, do your homework.
 Ensure that the instructors have relevant industry experience and find out how many of them have actually worked as medical scribes or scribe trainers themselves and for how long.
 And most importantly, understand the difference between training and workforce development.
 Anyone can “teach” you about medical scribing; a workforce development company gives you the knowledge you need and provides the coaching, mentoring and feedback to turn it into a career.

 Q: Why can’t I just enroll in any medical scribe program?

-Let’s face it: some people are not qualified to teach a course in medical scribe, and some programs do not include the all the information a student needs to be successfully employed.
+Let’s face it: some people are not qualified to teach a course in medical scribe, and some programs do not include all the information a student needs to be successfully employed.
 You should want a program that can provide you the knowledge and skills required by today’s employers- Let’s face it…you’re not doing this for fun…your ultimate goal is not to GET a job…it’s to be SUCCESSFULLY EMPLOYED!

 Q: What are the admission requirements?